tosincarik/Sales-Data-Analytics/README.md

 ![](Customer2.PNG)
 ### Features
 - Revenue generated from married customers was higher than single status customers
-- Homeowners contribued more to revenue than those withiut homes
+- Homeowners contribued more to revenue than those without homes
-- Customers who work manual occupation contributted less as compared to professionals
+- Customers who work manual occupation contributed less compared to professionals
 - Bikes Category outperformed other categories,bike accesories performed least
 - In terms of education level, the educated customers with bachelors degree generated more revenue
-- Variance shows the figures in terms of pthe yearly performance in comarorsion with projected / predicted outcome
+- Variance shows the figures in terms of the yearly performance in comparison with projected / predicted outcome

 ## Demographic Insights
 ![](Demographic.PNG)
 ### Features
-- The report here shows that customers from Europe contribued more to profit , followed closly by Africa
+- The report here shows that customers from Europe contribued more to profit, followed closly by Africa

 ## Product Insights
 ![](Product.PNG)